MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reports.md

 - Insights around specific territories, from work order volume to travel time and more

-> [!Note]
->  The work order summary report is released as public preview in April 2020.
-It has limited capabilities during the preview period.

 ## Prerequisites
 > [!Note]
 > Work order summary reports are released in April 2020 as part of a public preview.
-Follow the process in the topic on [installing or upgrading preview features](./field-service-preview.md).
+Follow the process in the topic on [installing or upgrading preview features](field-service-preview.md).
 In Step 6, look for the preview flight with the DisplayName: **FieldService_April2020_PreviewFlight**.

 ## Reports overview